-Mr Hughes and Mrs Devine oversee the recruitment and selection of the dental team and they approve all staff appointments Discussion with Mrs Devine confirmed that she had a clear understanding of the legislation and best practice guidance.
+The practice manager oversees the recruitment and selection of the dental team and approves all staff appointments.
+Discussion with the practice manager confirmed that she had a clear understanding of the legislation and best practice guidance.

-A review of the staff register evidenced that new staff had been recruited since the previous inspection.
+A review of the staff register evidenced that two new staff had been recruited since the previous inspection.
 A review of a sample of personnel files of newly recruited staff evidenced that relevant recruitment records had been sought; reviewed and stored as required.